Prisms & Isos

 Several of the types in Arrow Core fit this pattern of sealed hierarchy, and

 Arrow Optics contains optics matching those.
-One example is Either
+One example is Either, with

 Constructing values